 7b.
 Explain when it is permissible to accept a free copy of a program from a friend.

 7c.
-Discuss with your counselor an article or a news report about a recent legal case involving an intellectual property dispute.
+Discuss with your counselor an article or (with your parent of guardian’s permission) a report on the internet about a recent legal case involving an intellectual property dispute.

 - Do TWO of the following: